sinyeen/Pedestrain_Traffic_Prediction_BigData/README.md

   * Recall = 0.542379
   * f1 = 0.658466

+**Use case 2: Predict the possible count for the hours between 9:00am and midnight**

+* Decision Tree Model: RMSE = 660.7

+* Gradient Boosted Tree Model: RMSE = 625.3

 **Discussion:**

+*Use Case 1*

 Accuracy is normally suitable to be used in measuring the model performance of binary multiclass classification.
 However, The data set is imbalanced, and all the data points are classified as the majority class data points (i.e., hourly counts lower than 2000), causing high accuracy of the model.
 Therefore, although the models are relatively accurate, it will be not valuable as accuracy is not so reliable in measuring the model performance for this data set.
 F-score is most suitable to measure the model performance because it is a score that maintains a balance between the precision and recall of the model, where precision will summarise the fraction of the true positive class to the positive class and recall measure how accurate the positive class was predicted.
 For this case, it is important to have for the model that is good at precision and recall.
 For example, it is vital to be sure that the pedestrian counts at the specific location is actually high i.e., >2000 (precision) for the performers, and to record as many locations with high pedestrian counts in the CBD of Melbourne as possible (recall).

 According to the AUC results, the F1 score is higher in the Gradient Boosted Tree (GBT) Model, thus a better model.
 Gradient-Boosted Trees (GBTs) are ensembles of decision trees.
 GBTs iteratively train decision trees in order to minimize a loss function.
 Like decision trees, GBTs handle categorical features, extend to the multiclass classification setting, do not require feature scaling, and are able to capture non-linearities and feature interactions.

+*Use Case 2*

+The GBT model is better as it has lower RMSE and R-square that is closer to 1.
+The GBT model with lower RMSE have predicted values that are closer to the observed data.
+Its R-square that is closer to 1 also shows that there are more observed data fitted into the regression line.